manualbashing/mew-kubernetes/README.md

-# mew-kubernetes
+# My experiments with kubernetes!

-My experiments with kubernetes!
+This is a collection of scripts files and other handy things, that help me to prepare for the CKA exam.